Optimality in importance sampling: a gentle survey: Conclusions

 \section{Conclusions}

 The choice of the proposal density is crucial for the performance of Monte Carlo sampling methods and, specifically, in IS schemes.
 Hence, knowing the optimal proposal density in the specific scenario of interest is essential in order to design suitable adaptive procedures within modern IS schemes.
 In this review, we have provided an exhaustive and accessible introduction to different results about the optimality in IS schemes, that were spread in the literature during the last decades.
-We have also included novel variants and several settings, including the noisy target scenario and the marginal likelihood estimation.
+We have also included novel variants and several settings, including the noisy target scenario, the marginal likelihood estimation, { optimal tempering schedule, models with intractable likelihoods, to name a few}.
 The relationships among the different frameworks and schemes have been widely described in the text, by means of several summary tables and figures.
-Theoretical and empirical comparisons have been also provided.
+Theoretical and empirical comparisons have been also provided. { The range of applications is particularly broad, encompassing Bayesian statistics, machine learning, computer graphics, and many other scientific and engineering domains.}

-This work also should be of particular interest for practitioners and researchers involved in the development of new methods that seek to address the growing list of challenges modern day statistical science is being called upon to address.
-As an example of future work and research challenge, we suggest the analysis of the relevant connection between importance sampling and {\it contrastive learning} \cite{gutmann12a}, where the concept of {\it optimal reference density} has been recently started to study \cite{chehab2023}.
+This work also should be of particular interest for practitioners and researchers involved in the development of new methods that seek to address the growing list of challenges modern day statistical science is being called upon to address. { The presentation is intentionally self-contained, making the material accessible to both newcomers and experienced researchers.} As an example of future work and research challenge, we suggest the analysis of the relevant connection between importance sampling and {\it contrastive learning} \cite{gutmann12a}, where the concept of {\it optimal reference density} has been recently started to study \cite{chehab2023}.